brotchie/Parcoa/README.md

 #Parcoa
 ## Parser Combinators for Objective-C
 **Parcoa** is a collection of parsers and parser combinators for Objective-C inspired by Haskell's [Parsec](http://www.haskell.org/haskellwiki/Parsec) package.
+It is released under a MIT license.

 ### What the heck is a parser combinator?
 Consider a very simple parser that parses the unicode character `'a'`